ofikhan/text-expander-by-ofi-khan/readme.md

 - **Email Support**: [Contact developer](mailto:ofi.khan051@gmail.com)
 - **Developer Website**: [Ofi Khan](https://www.ofikhan.com)
 - **Chrome Web Store**: [Leave reviews and ratings](https://chromewebstore.google.com/detail/text-expander-by-ofi-khan/ofdlmmadalaoceafcekkkanigmdehbig)

+## 💡 Tips & Best Practices

+1. **Use descriptive shortcuts**: Create shortcuts that are easy to remember (e.g., addr for address)
+2. **Leverage variables**: Use variables for dynamic content like dates and time
+3. **Use the search feature**: Quickly find shortcuts in large collections using the search box
+4. **Regular backups**: Use the export feature to create regular backups of your shortcuts
+5. **Monitor statistics**: Keep an eye on your most-used shortcuts using the statistics tab
+6. **Delete unused shortcuts**: Regularly clean up your list by deleting unused shortcuts

 ## 📄 License
 This project is open-source and available under the [MIT License](LICENSE).